Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 6. Be able to be used by students with no additional training.
 7. Keep students engaged within the classroom.
 8. Get feedback from students of their understanding of the lesson.

+### Scope of the project

+It is important to define, what is and what is not required for this prototype.
+This will help to keep the project on track and avoid scope creep.
+The scope of this project is:

 ### Objectives